 Breaking Down the Latest CARB Updates on California Climate Disclosure Laws (the 200s)

-- Thousands of companies will fall under California’s Climate Accountability Package (“the 200s”), with updates now around definitions, timelines, and fees.
+- Thousands of companies are expected to fall under California’s Climate Accountability Package (“the 200s”), based on finalized definitions for “revenue” and “doing business in California”.

-- SB 261 and SB 253 compliance deadlines are approaching fast – with first reports due in 2026.
+- First year compliance deadlines for SB 253 are approaching fast – with first disclosures due on August 10, 2026

 Timeline Update